Produce new law on Sabarimala by Jan 3, 2020 says SC

 The SC said that the Kerala govt was asked to frame a new law for Sabarimala temple on August 27, but they have only produced draft amendments in the Travancore-Cochin Hindu Religious Institutions Act.

-This is not enough and there is a need for a new, exclusive law for administration of Sabarimala temple, a Bench headed by Justice N V Ramanna said.
+This is not enough and there is a need for a new, exclusive law for the administration of Sabarimala temple, a Bench headed by Justice N V Ramanna said.

-As per the state's amendments in the Travancore-Cochin Religious Institutions Act 1/3rd quota for women in Temple Advisory Committees have been provided.
+As per the state's amendments in the Travancore-Cochin Religious Institutions Act, 1/3rd quota for women in Temple Advisory Committees have been provided.

-The Bench sought to know how can women be in the panel, when a 7 Judge Bench is yet to examine question of essential religious practices.
+The Bench sought to know how can women be in the panel when a 7 Judge Bench is yet to examine the question of essential religious practices.

 The government said that if the 7 judge Bench decision leads to the return on the ban, then women over 50 years will be taken into the temple advisory committee.
 To involve women in the administration was part of a liberal push the government also said.